Kayinnasaki/Ublock-Cosmetic-Filters/README.md

 Mostly me fighting against annoying twitter changes.
 To use these, go to your ublock settings, go to filter lists, hit import and include the links you want.

 ## TwitterDeBlue.txt
 Removes the theme colored names (blue with default twitter) in notifications.
-Really garish. https://raw.githubusercontent.com/Kayinnasaki/Ublock-Cosmetic-Filters/main/TwitterDeBlue.txt
+Really garish.
+(Maybe Obsolete?) https://raw.githubusercontent.com/Kayinnasaki/Ublock-Cosmetic-Filters/main/TwitterDeBlue.txt

 ## TwitterNoDownVote.txt